ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 MBC records 2000-2007 rank Hoary Edge toward the lower end of “Uncommon,” about on a par with Southern Cloudywing and Sleepy Duskywing (Table 5).
 It contrasts with Silver-spotted Skipper, which is “Common.”
 The 1986-90 MAS Atlas also ranked Hoary Edge as Uncommon, having found it in only 28 out of the 723 atlas blocs searched.
 MBC records show it in 52 towns out of a possible 315.

 Hoary Edge may have been expanding in the 1960's and 1970's, but it appears to be declining today.
-MBC sightings per total trips (Chart 72) indicate a sharp decline in the relative abundance of Hoary Edge over the last 19 years.
+MBC sightings per total trip reports (Chart 72) indicate a sharp decline in the relative abundance of Hoary Edge over the last 19 years.
 There was a decline in sightings from 1992 to 1996, then an increase 1996-1999, and fairly steady decline thereafter.
-1999 was a banner year for all spread-wing skippers, including Silver-spotted, Juvenal’s and Horace’s Duskywings, and Sleepy Duskwing, as well as Hoary Edge.
-That year 50 Hoary Edge were reported on the Truro (Outer Cape) NABA Count (the only MBC report from Cape Cod in 19 years), and 25 at Fruitlands Museum in Harvard, Mass.
-It has not been reported from either of these locations again, despite searches.

 Chart 72: MBC Sightings per Total Trip Reports, 1992-2009